zapier/zapier-platform/packages/cli/README-source.md

 ## Error Handling

 APIs are not always available.
 Users do not always input data correctly to formulate valid requests.
-Thus, it is a good idea to write apps defensively and plan for 4xx and 5xx responses from APIs.
+Thus, it is a good idea to write integrations defensively and plan for 4xx and 5xx responses from APIs.
 Without proper handling, errors often have incomprehensible messages for end users, or possibly go uncaught.